The Bard Archetype

 Understanding the Sanguine Temperament

-The Sanguine temperament represents one of humanity's oldest personality classifications, dating back to the ancient Greek physician Hippocrates around 400 BCE.
-The word "sanguine" derives from the Latin "sanguis," meaning blood, as ancient physicians believed this temperament was associated with an abundance of blood in the body's humoral balance.
+The Sanguine temperament represents one of humanity's oldest personality classifications.
+The word "sanguine" derives from the Latin "sanguis," meaning blood, because ancient physicians associated it with blood in the body's humoral balance.

 What makes Sanguines truly distinctive is their emotional responsiveness and social orientation.
 They experience emotions quickly and intensely but also move through them rapidly.
 A Sanguine can be genuinely upset one moment and laughing the next—not because they're shallow, but because their emotional processing style is fundamentally different from other temperaments.